CMS-Enterprise/eks-core/qa_testing/documentation/readme.md

 ## IV.
 QA Framework Bash Script Tools

 Once `.qa_bashrc` has been sourced, change to the target-cluster’s main configuration directory.
-This is where all commands are expected to be run.
+The target-cluster directory is where the QA Testing Framework tools are run.
+The repository has an example  target-cluster configuration in the `example` directory.

 ```
-cd <repo-root>/<target-cluster>  # Currently, this is the 'example' directory.
+cd <repo-root>/<target-cluster>           # Example configuration directory.
 ```

 The **_QA Bash scripts_** are now in the current Bash shell path and can be called directly.
 There are **_three types of Bash scripts_**: